★ Master County Hub ★ 15 Counties

 ★ Once-in-a-century event: U.S. Route 66 was established on November 11, 1926.
 In 2026, the Mother Road turns 100.
 Arizona has the longest unbroken stretch (401 miles, Topock to Lupton) and is hosting the largest Centennial calendar of any state on the route.

-For real estate, this matters more than a normal anniversary year.
+For Arizona Counties Real Estate, this matters more than a normal anniversary year.
 The Centennial is driving infrastructure investment, beautification grants, business expansion, and millions of incremental visitors across the Mohave, Coconino, Yavapai, Apache, and Navajo county corridor.
 Short-term rental performance along the route is already responding… operators in Williams, Kingman, Seligman, Holbrook, and Winslow are reporting booking pace 30 to 60% ahead of 2025.
 Small-town residential and mixed-use commercial inventory in these counties is being acquired ahead of the November anniversary peak.

 Centennial Events Already on the Calendar